fledge-iot/fledge/docs/91_version_history.rst

        - An issue with the SQLite in-memory and the SQLiteLB storage plugins that could result in incorrect data being stored has been resolved.
        - An erroneous message was being produced when starting the system using the SQLite in-memory storage plugin.
 This has now been resolved.
-       - Support has been improved for switching between different storage plugins that allows for correct schema creation when using different sqlite plugin variants for configuration and readings storage.
+       - Support has been improved for switching between different storage plugins that allows for correct schema creation when using different SQLite plugin variants for configuration and readings storage.
        - An issue that could cause health metrics to not be correctly returned when using the Postgres storage engine has been resolved.
        - An issue in one of the storage plugins that caused spurious warnings to appear in the logs during a backup has been resolved.
        - A memory leak in one of the storage plugins has been fixed.
 This caused the storage service to consume large amounts of memory over time which could result in the operating system killing the service.